the_sun_is_up: Aliciabeth from Claymore succumbing to zombie-ification. (claymore - drowning)

 So here are some of the main parameters I've established for determining which sub-genre a given show fits into:

-Natural Magic vs. Given Magic: I remember [personal profile] sailorptah mentioning that people in PMMM fandom were debating whether Kyubey gave Madoka her magical powers or whether she had latent powers all along and Kyubey simply unlocked them.
+Natural Magic vs. Given Magic: I remember [personal profile] erinptah mentioning that people in PMMM fandom were debating whether Kyubey gave Madoka her magical powers or whether she had latent powers all along and Kyubey simply unlocked them.
 I was perplexed by this because to my mind, "giving magic" and "unlocking magical potential" are functionally the exact same thing.

 A defining trait of the Magic Warrior is that she spends the first chunk of her life as a muggle, totally unaware of the existence of magic up until the fateful day (usually occurring in the first episode) when she is contacted by some magical entity who lets her in on the masquerade and gives her a magical object that lets her transform.
 Regardless of whether her magic is "given" or "unlocked," the Magic Warrior requires the assistance of an outside party to kickstart her magic-using career.